pmbittner/Polypropylene/README.md

     const std::vector<Cheese*>& cheeses = pizza.get<Cheese>(); // contains our Mozzarella only

-**Opposed to existing Entity-Component Systems**, Polypropylene offers the following features:
+**Opposed to existing Entity-Component Systems and Dynamic Mixin Implementations**, Polypropylene offers the following features:

 - **Polymorphism Awareness**: Properties added to an entity are identified by each of their polymorphic types.
 A property can be retrieved from an entity not only by its direct type but also by any of its super types.